Psychology in Barcelona

 Psychology of a Meaningful Life, will consider the theoretical and empirical bases of what constitutes a productive, satisfying and consequential life.
 An important angle of this class will be its comparison of different cultural ideals, namely the American emphasis on independence, autonomy and achievement and the Spanish emphasis on interconnectedness, social harmony, and familial pride.
 As part of the course, we will hear from visiting Spanish social scientists about the links between Spanish identify, culture, and psychology.
-This course will be taught by UO faculty Jeffery Measelle.
+This course will be co-taught by UO faculty Jeffery Measelle and local Barcelona faculty.

 You will take classes at the IAU center, which houses five classrooms, study areas, an open-air terrace, as well as a meditation and reading room.
 There are several cafes and restaurants nearby where you can study or relax before or after class.
 The center is within walking distance of four metro stops and three bus lines for easy access to all of Barcelona.

 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 UO students, please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.

 Jeff Measelle is a Professor of Psychology and faculty member within the UO Global Health Center and Program.
 His research specialties include early childhood, stress, and the effects of culture on development.
 Of relevance to the current application, he is fluent in Spanish, having lived in Spain for 10 years of his childhood, including 3 years in Barcelona.
 Professor Measelle is the recipient of several UO distinguished teaching awards, including a Williams Fellowship.